 This adventure is over.
-There are too many muggles in the area to keep the cache from repeatedly disappearing.
+There are too many muggles in the area to keep the cache from repeatedly disappearing, but you are welcome to explore the cave.
 Check out one of my many other adventures.

 Uncharted Lancaster: Wind Cave Adventure